WSUGlobalCampusITAs/HtmlSanitizer/README.md

 For more detailed info please refer to the Blog Post which discusses the reasoning behind this routine in more detail.

+This code has been modified from its original version to allow removal of styles and attributes using the same blacklist approach.